foundry-vtt-community/wiki.js/setup/linux-installation.md

 pm2 save
 ```

 You've now successfully updated NodeJS and should be good to go!

+You may want to reboot your instance to apply all updates, such as a kernel update.
 <a id="G" />

 # (Optional) G. Performing a Clean Reinstall/Update